-The 11 ½ feet wide Queen Anne and Romanesque style townhouses were built in the late 19th century as workingmen’s cottages.
-English-style courtyards, arched windows, iron grates, and the gabled entrances will take you back in time.
+The 11 ½ feet wide Queen Anne and Romanesque style townhouses built in the late 19th century as workingmen’s cottages.
+English-style courtyards, arched windows, iron gates, and the gabled entrances will take you back in time.
 Warren Place is on the western side of Brooklyn’s Cobble Hill neighborhood.

-This gated cul-de-sac off 10th Street between Greenwich and Sixth Avenues remains true to its 19th century appearance with one of few gas street lamps left in New York City.
-The Greenwich Village mews was originally home to artists and writers such as E. E Cummings and Theodore Dreisher, but today you’ll find a combination of residents and therapists on this street.
+This gated cul-de-sac off 10th Street between Greenwich and Sixth Avenues remains true to its 19th-century appearance with one of few gas street lamps left in New York City.
+The Greenwich Village mews was originally home to artists and writers such as E. E Cummings and Theodore Dreisher.
+Still, today you’ll find a combination of residents and therapists on this street.
 Hence, the new name is “therapy row.”

 Twenty wooden row houses line Sylvan Terrace, which is in the Morris-Jumel Historic District in Washington Heights.
-Built in 1882, the alley was a carriageway leading to the Morris-Jumel Mansion, George Washington’s command post during the Revolutionary War.
-The homes fell into disrepair in the 20th century, but were restored to their original grandeur in the 1980s.
+Built-in 1882, the alley was a carriageway leading to the Morris-Jumel Mansion, George Washington’s command post during the Revolutionary War.
+The homes fell into disrepair in the 20th century but restored to their original grandeur in the 1980s.
 The cobblestones and gas street lamps are still intact on Sylvan Terrace.